clearmatics/ion/docs/Roadmap.md

 ### Assumptions
 Listed here are the assumptions with which the project is being developed:
   * Ethereum-based blockchain
-  * PBFT Consensus Protocol or other immediate-finality algorithms
+  * IBFT Consensus Protocol or other immediate-finality algorithms
   * Permissioned network
   * Validator set is known and assumed as correct

 ## Project Planning
-Ion stage 2 will be developed using agile methodologies, with weekly sprints.
+Ion stage 2 will be developed using agile methodologies, with fortnightly sprints.
 Note that the sprint objective will remain dynamic and should change as the project continues.

+## Project Planning
+Ion stage 2 will be developed using agile methodologies, with fortnightly sprints.
+Note that the sprint objective will remain dynamic and should change as the project continues.

-### Sprint 1 - PoC Final Proposal Definition.
+### Sprint 6 - Minimal Viabable Ion Stage 2
-Date: 04.06.2018 - 08.06.2018
+Date: 16.07.2018 - 23.07.2018

 Description:
-We aim to describe fully how the Phase 1 PoC would work, detailing in entirety the functionality of all smart-contracts to be developed.

-Output:
-  * Project specification.
+Various separated components should be integrated with required tooling and documentation.

+Goals:
+  * Ability to submit and verify proofs against Ion Relay contract

+Achieved:

-### Sprint 2 - Skeleton Implementation
+### Sprint 5 - Off-Chain Proof Generation
-Date: 11.06.2018 - 15.06.2018
+Date: 02.07.2018 - 13.07.2018

 Description:
-It should be shown that it is indeed possible to prove the state of a foreign on a native chain and make assertions of that state.
-Separately it should be shown that the validators from foreign chain can be added to the native chain.
-Blocks submitted and validated on the foreign chain validated on the native chain using the signature of the foreign validator set.

-Output:
-  * Smart contract for state proof verification
+We aim to be able to generate proofs _off-chain_, preferably using the Ion CLI.
+This is the key part to being able to make claims against state _on-chain_.

+Goals:
+  * Research indepth the complexities of creating continually executing smart-contracts and update specification
-  * Tests for state proofs
+  * Generate off-chain proofs of state transition
-  * Smart contract for block validation
-  * Tests for block validation

-### Sprint 3 - Validation of Passed State
-Date: 18.06.2018 - 22.06.2018

-Description:
-The two separate problems of validation and proofs should be integrated and a minimum smart-contract that allows the immediate validation of a submitted block be developed.

-Output:
-  * Single contract which allows state proof and block validation to be performed simultaneously
+  * Begin research into the outline of potential use cases i.e. PvP
+  * Increase testing coverage of smart contracts and Ion CLI

+Achieved:

 ### Sprint 4 - User Flow Development
 Date: 25.06.2018 - 29.06.2018